tenjin/tenjin-android-sdk/README.md

 implementation files('libs/oaid_sdk_1.0.23.aar')
 ```

-Be sure to copy the <a href="msa-oaid/supplierconfig.json">supplierconfig.json</a> file to the `assets/supplierconfig.json` folder of your project.
+Be sure to copy the <a href="msa-oaid/supplierconfig.json">supplierconfig.json</a> file to the `assets` folder of your project.

 Set your App Store Type value to `other`: